Thavam (2019 film): Soundtrack

 Srikanth Deva composed the songs and sang one song.
 The audio was released on 4 December 2019.

 Release

 The film released to negative reviews.
 The Times of India gave the film 1.5 out of 5 stars and wrote that "The film is also a tad long and tests our patience after a point".
-The reviewer criticized the comedy scenes, unengaing screenplay, songs, and emotional scenes.
+The reviewer criticized the comedy scenes, unengaging screenplay, songs, and emotional scenes.
 Maalaimalar criticized the length of the film.
 Dinamalar praised the performances of the lead cast.